autodesk-platform-services/aps-mcp-server-nodejs/docs/part2-mcp-server/index.md

 ### Start MCP Inspector

-Open the terminal in your project folder, and run the following command to download and run the [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector):
+Open the terminal in your project folder, and start the [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector):

 ```bash
 npx @modelcontextprotocol/inspector